Contact Us : 800.874.5346 | International: +1 352.375.0772

 When the IRS or Prometric plans more drastic changes, such as changes to the exam format, they are announced in advance.
 We have compiled current, upcoming, and past changes for Enrolled Agent candidates to be aware of.

-Why the Enrolled Agent exam changes
+Why the Enrolled Agent Exam Changes

 In addition to the yearly changes, the IRS commissioned Prometric to do a job analysis of the tasks performed by and the knowledge required to become a tax preparer or tax accountant.
 Analyses like this are usually completed every couple of years to ensure the Enrolled Agent exam accurately reflects the tasks required of a tax preparer.